dci-fbw-p24-e07/live-code/2-Python Basics/2.9-OOP/README.md

 - When a getter is explicitly defined it overrides the result of previous method defined with the `@property` decorator
 - It is only useful in scenarios where you want to create some specific behaviour on the getter.

+## 21.03.25 - Abstract Base Classes and Mixins

+- what is an Abstract Class?
+- Defining an Abstract Base Class
+- The `abc` module
+- What are Mixins?
+- Implementing Mixins

+### What is an Abstract Class?

+- Is like a template for other classes
+- It defines methods that must be included in any class that inherits from it, but it doesn't provide the actual code for those methods.
+- some describe it as a recipe without specific ingredients - it tells you what steps follow but the details depend on the subclass.

+**Why use abstract classes in Python?**

+1. **Enforce method implementation:** An abstract class's methods function as a contract, requiring each subclass to implement its own version.
+This lowers the possibility of inconsistent or lacking implementations by ensuring specific functionality is present across all derived classes.
+2. **Encourages code reuse:** abstract classes can have both concrete methods(implement actual functionality) and abstract methods(templates).
+The concrete greatly reduce code duplication and encourage the DRY(Do not Repeat Yourself) principle by providing shared functionality that can be inherited by all subclasses.
+3. **Improve readability and maintainability:** Abstract classes help developers comprehend the structure and functionality of the software by providing a consistent and transparent framework.
+This structure makes the code easier to maintain by enforcing design principles like single responsibility and separation of responsibilities.
+4. **Encourages polymorphism:** Abstract classes make it possible to write general code that works well with a variety of subclasses.
+Developers can create functions or methods that can handle any subclass of the abstract class thanks to the flexibility.
+This also increases code extensibility and adaptability to changes in future.

+### Creating Abstract Classes in Python and the `abc` module

+- The `abc` module in Python is used to implement abstract classes.
+- This module offers tools to create these classes: `@abstractmethod` decorator and `ABC` class
+- By using the decorator it ensures that each method must be implemented in the subclass
+- In order to create a Abstract Base Class in Python you must inherit the `ABC` class provided by the `abc` module

+    ```python
+    # Import the abc module
+    from abc import ABC, abstractmethod

+    # Create an abstract class
+    class Shape(ABC):  # inherit ABC class

+        @abstractmethod
+        def area(self):
+            pass

+        @abstractmethod
+        def perimeter(self):
+            pass

+        # Concrete method
+        def shape_name(self):
+            print("I am a shape")

+    class Circle(Shape):

+        def __init__(self, radius):
+            self.radius = radius

+        def area(self):
+            return 3.142 * self.radius ** 2

+        def perimeter(self):
+            return 2 * 3.142 * self.radius

+    circle_1 = Circle(10.7)
+    circle_1.shape_name()  # Output: I am a shape
+    print(circle_1.perimeter()) # Output: 67.2388
+    ```

+    - Instantiating an object from a derived class that does not implement the abstract methods will raise an error

+    ```python
+    class Rectangle(Shape):

+    def __init__(self, width, height):
+        self.width = width
+        self.height = height

+    # Missing area and perimeter implementation

+    # This will raise an error
+    rectangle_1  = Rectangle(10.4, 5.7)  # Output: TypeError: Can't instantiate abstract class Rectangle with abstract methods area, perimeter
+    ```

+#### Challenge:

+- Create an abstract called `Vehicle` that has 2 abstract methods of your choice and one concrete method of your choice.
+Add 2 attributes `model` and `mileage`
+- Create 2 concrete subclasses from the abstract class
+- Instantiate 1 object from each subclass

+### Mixins

+- A mixin is a class that provides method implementation for reuse by multiple related child classes.
+- A mixin is not intended for direct instantiation
+- It bundles together a set of methods meant for reuse.
+Each mixin should have a single specific goal implementing closely related methods
+- Typically a child class will use multiple inheritance to combine mixin classes
+- Since Python does not outline a specific/formal way to define mixin classes it is good practice to name the mixin classes with the suffix `Mixin`
+- The same rules for multiple will still apply especially with Method Resolution Order

+    ```python
+    class TelephoneMixin:

+    # Concrete methods
+    def dial_number(self, number):
+        return f"Calling: {number}"

+    class SMSMixin:

+        def send_message(self, number, message):
+            return f"To: {number}. \n Message: {message}"

+    class VoIPPhone(TelephoneMixin, SMSMixin):

+        def __init__(self, phone_number):
+            self.phone_number = phone_number
+            self.airtime = 0

+        def topup(self, amount):
+            self.airtime += amount

+    phone_1 = VoIPPhone("+2579875323553")
+    print(phone_1.send_message("+679999876755", "Hey there buddy!"))
+    ```